microsoft/PowerToys/doc/releases/tests-checklist-template.md

  - [ ] turn on all the module, all module are now working
  - [ ] restart PT and verify that all module are still on in the settings page and they are actually working

-**Elevated app notification:**
- - run PT as a user
- - open an elevated app (i.e. Task Manager)
- - shift-drag the elevated app window
- - [ ] verify that a notification appears
- - restart PT as admin
- - shift-drag the elevated app window
- - [ ] verify the notification doesn't appear

 ## Color Picker
 * Enable the Color Picker in settings and ensure that the hotkey brings up Color Picker
   - [ ] when PowerToys is running unelevated on start-up